orbingol/NURBS-Python/DESCRIPTION.rst

 Description
 ===========

-NURBS-Python provides Non-Uniform Rational B-Spline (NURBS) surface and 2D/3D curve data structures and computation algorithms in native Python.
-The library is fully object-oriented and does *not* depend on any external libraries.
+NURBS-Python (geomdl) provides fully object-oriented Non-Uniform Rational B-Spline (NURBS) surface and curve data structures and extensible advanced computation algorithms in pure python.
+It allows users to directly visualize the computed curves and surfaces using various visualization libraries.
+Additionally, it comes with a surface generator.

 Features
 ========